sjhorn/sjhorn.github.io/_posts/2015-05-16-are-teams-better-than-great-individuals-at-work.markdown

 ### How to strike the balance?

 1. **Teams and great individuals are a symbiotic relationship**.
 Great individuals struggle to  perform the same great feats without the teams that support them.
 Likewise a team without great individuals won't deliver results.
-Building a chemistry that supports both without a tradeoff in one direction works the best.
+Building a chemistry that supports both without a trade-off in one direction works the best.

 2. **Great individuals are volatile and need team support** - performing at peak can lead to individuals to "run hot" and ultimately "run cold".
 Having a suitable team to cover the low periods and provide emotional support can ensure a [rectifying](http://en.wikipedia.org/wiki/Rectifier) effect - similar to alternating current to direct current power conversion.